This glossary describes some of the terms used in technical documents from ARM Limited.

 - Embedded Trace Macrocell (ETM)

-A hardware macrocell that outputs instruction and data trace information on a trace port.
+A hardware macrocell that, when connected to a processor core, outputs instruction and data trace information on a trace port.
+The ETM provides processor driven trace through a trace port compliant to the ATB protocol.

 See Embedded Trace Macrocell.